pegaltier/backtest-kit/docs/classes/LiveUtils.md

 getPositionAveragePrice: (symbol: string, context: { strategyName: string; exchangeName: string; }) => Promise<number>
 ```

+Returns the effective (weighted average) entry price for the current pending signal.

+Accounts for all DCA entries via commitAverageBuy.
+Returns null if no pending signal exists.

 ### getPositionInvestedCount

 ```ts
 getPositionInvestedCount: (symbol: string, context: { strategyName: string; exchangeName: string; }) => Promise<number>
 ```

+Returns the total number of base-asset units currently held in the position.

+Includes units from all DCA entries.
+Returns null if no pending signal exists.

 ### getPositionInvestedCost